 That was another story which garnered enormous media coverage, with Tesco coming out of it smelling of roses and with a freshly minted reputation for standing up for the small guy.

 Of course, there are many other reasons why the grocery giant is seeing the green shoots of recovery – everything from discounting, scrapping price matching and introducing popular own brands.
-But there seems little doubt that public relations is recognised by Tesco’s corporate bigwigs as hugely important to the health of the organisation.
+But there seems little doubt that public relations is recognised by Tesco’s business PR corporate bigwigs as hugely important to the health of the organisation.

 They have recognised that the supermarket’s financial success and its reputational standing are inextricably linked.
 There will be no sustained renaissance at the tills until Tesco’s battered image is properly patched up and back on its feet.